anusheelchandra-zz/employee-event-service/event-service/README.md

 ###  [How to use it ?](#guide)

-Local Run with test profile
+Local Run with test profile from event-service project :
 ```
    1. mvn clean install -DskipTests=True